xma711/notebook/iot/low_power_WAN/NB-IoT/README.md

 Nb-iot focuses on indoor coverage, low cost, long battery life.
-It can either be deployed "in-band" in spectrum allocated to LTE - using resource blocks within a normal LTE carrier, or in the unsused resource blocks within a LTE carrier's guard-band.
+It can either be deployed "in-band" in spectrum allocated to LTE - using resource blocks within a normal LTE carrier, or in the unused resource blocks within a LTE carrier's guard-band.

 The peak downlink is 250 kbps and peak uplink is 250 kbps (multi-tone) or 20 kbps (single-tone).